israpps/FreeMcBoot-Installer/test/6_FAQ.md

 ## What's the "HDD OSD"?

 The "HDD OSD" is also known as the "Browser update v2.00", which adds support for the HDD unit.
-Only supported by fat PlayStation 2 consoles and was only officially released in territories which received the HDD unit.
+Only supported by "FAT" PlayStation 2 consoles and was only officially released in territories which received the HDD unit.

 ## What's the boot ROM?